HenriARM/infomcv/README.md

 ## REPORT

+Report should have 4 points
+1. I print "explicit form of camera intrinsics matrix K"
+2. TODO
+3. TODO

-Chosen tasks:
+4. Chosen tasks:
     1) in live_camera.py we test online phase using video frames (cv.VideoCapture)
     2) we calculate reprojection error for each image in calibration.py and set up threshold.
 If we don't meet required threshold, we eliminate images with highest reprojection error until we do.
 To setup threshold value it would be good to run calibration multiple times and look into its distribution, ideally it should eliminate mostly outliers.